emonhoque/tractick/PROJECT_DOCS.md

 ## Quick Start

-The TrakTick PWA is now **production-ready** with comprehensive PWA best practices implemented for iOS, Android, and Windows platforms.
+The tractick PWA is now **production-ready** with comprehensive PWA best practices implemented for iOS, Android, and Windows platforms.

 ## 📦 Build Output